scrapy/itemadapter/README.md

 #### class method `is_item_class(item_class: type) -> bool`

-Return `True` if any of the registed adapters can handle the item class (i.e. if any of them returns `True` for its `is_item_class` method with `item_class` as argument), `False` otherwise.
+Return `True` if any of the registered adapters can handle the item class (i.e. if any of them returns `True` for its `is_item_class` method with `item_class` as argument), `False` otherwise.